Sea Shell Mosaics

 Remember summer forever with this fun seashell craft!

 I had a passel of kids at my house today for a craft project–seven of them, actually.
 I might as well call it craft camp.
 Usually organizing a craft for kids ages two through eleven can be quite a challenge, if not impossible, but today went surprisingly well.
 We made classic plaster-of-Paris mosaics in pie tins but added a special summer twist by arranging colorful shells and sea glass to create a beachy scene.
 It was quick and easy to prepare and occupied everyone happily for several hours.
 I’d say that’s a summer win!

 We’ve been collecting shells and sea glass all summer so this was the perfect craft for us.
 We also picked up some tiny clear marbles and faux pearls from a local craft store to simulate the bubbles that you often see in beach waves.

-All you’ll need for this simple craft is:
+What you’ll need for this craft: